-Our one day Mental Health General Awareness programme is designed as an introduction and education to some of the most common mental health issues, giving you the knowledge and skills to help identify and assist people struggling with their mental health in the workplace
+Our one day Mental Health General Awareness programme is designed to give you an introduction and education to some of the most common mental health issues, giving you the knowledge and skills to help identify and assist people struggling with their mental health in the workplace and refer them.

 Mental health affects us all, and having a greater awareness of what mental health issues exist, how they can affect us and how to respond when they occur, can have a huge benefit not just in our own lives, but in helping others too.

 - What is mental health General Awareness ?

 - The General Awareness ‘What Next?’ action plan

 - What is mental health?

 - The stigma around mental health and the barriers to openly discussing our mental health

 - The most common types of mental health and their signs and symptoms including: depression, anxiety, stress, PTSD, and Bipolar

 - How to approach someone if you are concerned about their mental health